sQu1rr/wenet/README.md

 generated.

 A packet may be resized (extended or truncated) with packet.resize().
 Or by adding additional data using operator <<.
+For obvious reasons this operator will throw if tried to use on unmanaged packet.

 A packet is sent to a foreign host with peer.send(). peer.send() accepts a channel id over which to send the packet to a given peer.
-Once the packet is handed over to Wenet with peer.send(), Wenet will handle its deallocation automatically thus it requires packet to be moved into send and should not be used afterwards.
-(TODO: how about sending to couple of people)
+Once the packet is handed over to Wenet with peer.send(), Wenet will handle its deallocation automatically.

 One may also use host.broadcast() to send a packet to all connected peers on a given host over a specified channel id, as with peer.send().